-In the northern Diocese of Niassa, we are supporting Sal Luz Saude (SLS, or ‘Salt Light Health”) and Equipas de Vida (‘Life Teams’) in their efforts to improve public health in rural areas.
-Together, and in collaboration with local government, they jointly mobilize and aid communities to address their own health and development needs.
+In the northern Diocese of Niassa, we are supporting Sal Luz Saude (SLS, or ‘Salt Light Health”) and Equipas de Vida (“Life Teams”) in their efforts to improve public health in rural areas.
+Together, and in collaboration with local government, they mobilize and aid communities to address their own health and development needs.

-In the southern Diocese of Lebombo, Episcopal Relief & Development is partnering with the diocesan relief and development agency, Anglican Social Action (ASA), to apply the Umoja (‘Together we can’) process for community-driven development through churches across the diocese.
+In the southern Diocese of Lebombo, Episcopal Relief & Development is partnering with the diocesan relief and development agency, Anglican Social Action (ASA), to apply the Umoja (“Together we can”) process for community-driven development through churches across the diocese.
 This asset-based process engages community members to identify local resources that can be mobilized to meet challenges and support growth.

 In 2019, Episcopal Relief & Developments’ program team began to integrate early childhood development into existing child health, nutrition and saving work in some communities of the Cobue sub-district through the implementation of Moments That Matter® (MTM), a program partnership of Episcopal Relief & Development.
 Moments That Matter® is supported in part by the Conrad N. Hilton Foundation, the Episcopal Health Foundation, Grand Challenges Canada and other donations.
 Early childhood development ensures that children reach their full potential.
 The first three years of life set a foundation for learning, behavior and health throughout a child’s life.

 In 2020, the MTM program will reach over 36,000 community members to maintain community-driven improvements in health and parenting.